Carrying Wine on an Airplane

 So let's assume that bringing in the alcohol is legal in the first place.
 Now you have to worry about actually carrying it on the plane.

-NOTE: AS OF SEPTEMBER 2006 NO LIQUIDS - INCLUDING WINES - CAN BE CARRIED ONTO A PLANE.
+NOTE: AS OF SEPTEMBER 2006 NO SUBSTANTIAL AMOUNTS OF LIQUIDS - INCLUDING WINES - CAN BE CARRIED ONTO A PLANE.
 THE NOTES BELOW ARE HISTORIC NOTES IN CASE THEY REMOVE THIS RESTRICTION

 In checking with American, Delta, Southwest, United and US Airways, all five allow you to carry on wine bottles.
 Your carry on container must of course fit within the normal size guidelines.
 This means you could wrap 2 bottles to bring in a backpack, or maybe bring on 4 bottles in one of those cardboard containers.